-The cheesecake had full-bodied flavor with a layer of yummy sponge cake at the bottom.
+The cheesecake had a full-bodied flavor with a layer of yummy sponge cake at the bottom.
 The texture is dense and rich with chilled heavy cream and a medley of sweet cheese, after applying some serious effort with your fork and transporting a bite to your mouth you’ll notice a delicious creamy taste before the sweetness hits.

 While the cafe’s decor and plating are understated, the world of Korean food bloggers unanimously swears by this place’s tea cakes.

-The Green Tea Cake is especially popular with moist, dense, rich slice of cake being accompanied by a dollop of whipped custard pudding and naturally sweetened red bean paste.
+The Green Tea Cake is especially popular with a moist, dense, rich slice of cake is accompanied by a dollop of whipped custard pudding and naturally sweetened red bean paste.
 The taste is sensational, and as the cake is made fresh every afternoon by the cafe’s Japanese owners there’s none of the refrigerated dryness that accompanies commercial cafe desserts.

 The first branch of Sobok cafes first opened in Hongdae in 2014.
-This immensely popular Korean-fusion dessert cafe offers all-natural ice cream made with a mixed brown rice and grain milk and sweetened with jocheong, a sweet rice syrup.
+This immensely popular Korean-fusion dessert cafe offers all-natural ice cream made with mixed brown rice and grain milk and sweetened with jocheong, a sweet rice syrup.

 The creamy thickness of this ice cream is like nothing you have ever tasted before.
-Additionally, the complementary toppings of sweet pumpkin, dried persimmon, rice cakes, roasted sunflower seeds, and edible chrysanthemum flower are an interesting divergence from sprinkles and perfectly paired with the green tea flavor.
+Additionally, the complementary toppings of sweet pumpkin, dried persimmon, rice cakes, roasted sunflower seeds, and edible chrysanthemum flowers are an interesting divergence from sprinkles and perfectly paired with the green tea flavor.

 Another plus of this ice cream is that it’s served in environmentally-friendly bowls made from corn.
 Their rice cake ice balls are also very popular so make sure to sample one on the side of your ice cream or order a separate bowl!